-The Department of Pediatric Surgery at the Hannover Medical School offers the full range of services in this medical focus.
-The main clinical priorities include minimally invasive surgery, neonatology, oncology, urology and thoracic surgery.
-Here are performed about 2,000 operations every year, including more than 200 extensive and minimally invasive thoracoscopic and laparoscopic procedures.
+The Department of Pediatric Surgery at the Hannover Medical School offers all the options of modern surgery for the treatment of various diseases in children.
+The team of the department's doctors admits newborns, young children and adolescents under the age of 18.
+The main clinical focuses of the medical facility are on minimally invasive surgery, neonatal surgery, cancer surgery in children, surgical treatment of genitourinary diseases and various injuries, as well as correction of congenital thoracic deformities.
+The department performs about 2,000 operations annually, including more than 200 major and minimally invasive thoracoscopic and laparoscopic operations.
 The department has 36 beds for children and 15 beds for their parents.
+If clinically indicated, pediatric surgeons always prefer minimally invasive surgical techniques.
+Doctors maintain a pleasant and friendly atmosphere in the department so that young patients feel comfortable.
 The department is headed by Prof. Dr. med.
 Benno Ure.

-The department has two large surgery units equipped with the state-of-the-art technology (including all necessary instrument sets and equipment for minimally invasive surgery).
-The range of surgical interventions varies from short-term outpatient manipulations to complex heart operations, during which the heart-lung machine is used.
-It should be noted that the department specializes in surgery of any complexity in children of any age, ranging from premature babies born before the 30th week of pregnancy (they sometimes weigh less than 500 grams) to 16-year-olds whose growth can exceed 1, 80 meters.
+The department has two large surgery blocks with state-of-the-art technology (including the necessary sets of instruments and equipment for minimally invasive surgery).
+The range of surgical interventions varies from outpatient procedures to complex operations, during which a heart-lung machine is used.
+It should be noted that the department specializes in operations of any complexity in children of all age groups, ranging from premature babies born before the 30th week of pregnancy (sometimes weighing less than 500 grams), and ending with 16-year-olds, whose growth may exceed 1,80 meters.

-The medical team of the department consists of 23 highly qualified specialists with many years of experience and deep expertise.
-In addition to clinical activities, much attention is paid to clinical research in the field of minimally invasive technologies and pathophysiological studies.
-The main research projects focus on three priority areas: stem cell therapy, biliary atresia and tissue engineering.
+The department's medical team consists of 23 highly qualified specialists with long experience and deep expert knowledge.
+In addition to clinical activities, special attention is paid to research work in the field of minimally invasive technologies and pathophysiology.
+The main research projects focus on three priority areas: stem cell therapy, treatment of biliary atresia, and tissue engineering.

-The department provides the diagnostics and surgical treatment of the following diseases:
+The department provides the surgical treatment of the following diseases: